Why You Need a Data Flow Diagram (DFD)—and How to Create One

 That’s why IT auditors and frameworks like PCI DSS often require DFDs.
 Cybersecurity consultants rely on them to visualize environments and pinpoint weak spots.
 In this blog, we’ll explore how DFDs strengthen your security strategy and guide you through creating one.

-What Can a Data Flow Diagram Tell You?
+What a Data Flow Diagram Reveals About Risk and Security

 A data flow diagram shows exactly how and where your data moves, so you can make sure every step is secure.
 Typically, a DFD will reveal things like: